Camping at lockstations

 Camping permits and fees may vary; depending on the availability of services at each lock.
 Check our Fees page for current camping costs and other related fee information for visitors.

-Boaters who pay for overnight mooring are welcome to camp on land free of charge (1 tent).
+Boaters who pay for overnight mooring camp free of charge.

 When does camping open for the season?